Keeping a cat may seem simple but there are many aspects of looking after a cat that you need to know.

 The poundage fees below will be charged for the release of a cat.
 To view currently impounded cats please visit the City's Animal Pound page.

 If a cat is not reunited with their owner after seven days, the City makes arrangements to rehome the cat through a local rescue group.
 The City does not rehome cats directly to the public and uses local agencies to ensure the animals are found loving new homes.
-Agencies such as Impound Feline Rescue have specific information on their website on how to adopt animals and should be contacted directly to make these arrangements.
+Local rescue agencies have specific information on their website on how to adopt animals and should be contacted directly to make these arrangements.

 Inclusive of GST

 ||$30.00 per day

 Useful web pages

 You may find the web pages below useful: